opendistro/for-elasticsearch-docs/docs/knn/painless-functions.md

   <tr>
     <td>cosineSimilarity</td>
     <td><code>float cosineSimilarity (float[] queryVector, doc['vector field'])</code></td>
-    <td>Cosine similarity is inner product of the query vector and document vector normalized to both have length 1.
-If magnitude of the query vector does not change throughout the query, users can pass magnitude of query vector optionally to improve the performance instead of calculating the magnitude every time for every filtered document: <code>float cosineSimilarity (float[] queryVector, doc['vector field'], float normQueryVector)</code>.
-In general, range of cosine similarity is [-1, 1], but in case of information retrieval, the cosine similarity of two documents will range from 0 to 1, since tf-idf cannot be negative.
-Hence, we add 1.0 to the cosine similarity to score always positive. </td>
+    <td>Cosine similarity is an inner product of the query vector and document vector normalized to both have length 1.
+If magnitude of the query vector does not change throughout the query, users can pass the magnitude of the query vector to improve the performance, instead of calculating the magnitude every time for every filtered document: <code>float cosineSimilarity (float[] queryVector, doc['vector field'], float normQueryVector)</code>.
+In general, range of cosine similarity is [-1, 1], but in the case of information retrieval, the cosine similarity of two documents will range from 0 to 1 because tf-idf cannot be negative.
+Hence, the k-NN plugin adds 1.0 to always yield a positive cosine similarity score. </td>
   </tr>
 </table>